Victorian Health Promotion Foundation: 1998–2007

-2008–current
+2008–2013

-In 2008, VicHealth hosted the 2008 World Conference on the Promotion of Mental Health in Melbourne, and the Streets Ahead program was started to increase individual activity levels.
-Improving neighbourhood walkability was the focus of the next year's Victoria Walks campaign.
-The organisation began funding thirty State Sporting Associations to increase club-level involvement in sport, and its Motion program sought to increase community arts participation.
+In 2008, VicHealth hosted the 2008 World Conference on the Promotion of Mental Health in Melbourne, and the Streets Ahead program was started.
+The organisation began funding thirty State Sporting Associations to increase club-level involvement in sports, and its Motion program sought to increase community arts participation.
 In 2012, VicHealth began a workplace health program to address issues ranging from individual stress to the effects of prolonged sitting.

 The "Seed Challenge" campaign of 2013 sought to increase Victorians' consumption of healthy foods.

+2014–2022

 VicHealth was named a World Health Organization Collaborating Centre for Leadership in Health Promotion in September 2014.
 In the same year, the organisation formed a panel of experts, "Leading Thinkers", to examine various health challenges from a range of theoretical perspectives.
 A second round of arts funding began in 2015, as did the VicHealth Citizens' Jury on Obesity, a collection of online and in-person focus groups looking at simplifying healthy eating.

-"This Girl Can - Victoria" was launched in 2018, borrowing an idea from a similar campaign in England to increase women's physical activity and health.
-Three years later, the "Future Healthy" campaign was started to provide funding for a range of community organisations.
+In 2018, "This Girl Can - Victoria" was launched to increase women's physical activity and health.
+In 2021, the "Future Healthy" campaign was started to provide funding for a range of community organisations.

+2023–current

+In 2023, VicHealth launched VicHealth Strategy 2023, a document outlining the Victorian Health Department's plan for improving public health in the state of Victoria, Australia.

+In March 2023, VicHealth invested $3.5 million in JumpStart! initiative, which is focused on creating communities that support the health of young people.
+Two JumpStart! ideas in the Shepparton region have already been revealed, with both ASHEfest and Valley Sport receiving $40,000 in funding.

+At the same year, VicHealth launched a large-scale campaign against vaping, in particular unveiling a sculpture on the harms of vaping, promoting a draft law on regulating the use of electronic cigarettes among young people.

+Also, VicHealth and Monash University released the Kids Building Future Healthy program, where students were given the mission to design and build communities where people are connected, active, and eating well, using the game Minecraft Education Edition.

+In 2023, VicHealth launched RealityCheck mental health platform that provides resources and tools for individuals to manage their mental well-being.
+The platform offers a range of features, including mood tracking, journaling, and meditation exercises.
+RealityCheck also provides personalized recommendations based on user input and offers support from mental health professionals.